kyleavb/forking-test/README.md

 # forking-test

-# SEAN is a mean person to assign random things
+# This team is good.